(Disclosure: Some of the links below may be affiliate links)

 On the other hand, the Account Management interface and the mobile interface are straightforward to use.
 It is a bit sad that most articles about Interactive Brokers (IB) are focusing on the worst of the interfaces for beginners: Trading Workstation (TWS).

 If you want to look cool and let your friends think you are a professional trader, you can even give a try to Trading Workstation.
 But almost nobody uses all these options.
-It is better to know a simple and useful interface than to get lost in an incredibly complicated one.
+It is better to know a useful and straightforward interface than to get lost in an incredibly complicated one.
 And investing should be easy!

 Now, this is, of course, subjective.
 Some people like the TWS interface.
 This post is here to let you know that it is not the only interface available.
 And your learning curve with Interactive Brokers will be much smoother if you start with the Account Management interface.
 You could even stay in this interface for all your investing life.

 What about you?
 Which of the IB user interfaces do you prefer?